roshanvino/roshanvino/README.md

 - Applying **reinforcement learning and stochastic modelling** to financial data
 - Designing reproducible experiments and analysing results with pandas, NumPy, and matplotlib

-🛠️ My interests sit at the intersection of **software engineering, data analysis, and finance**

 📫 You can reach me at: **roshanpreetham21@gmail.com**
 <!---